I knew early on that I wasn’t what most consider a “normal” child.

-I’ll never forget the time my mom signed me up for softball (*gasp*).
-I cried every time I had to leave the dugout (as did my teammates).
-The position I played was right field; you know, the least likely place to which anything would ever be hit?
-I still remember the facing the one lefty in our entire league up at bat.
-A ball screamed toward me, I covered my head with my glove, turned my back and crouched in horror.
-The collective sigh from the dugout was audible.
+I’ll never forget the time my mom signed me up for softball (*gasp*.)
+I cried every time I had to show up for practice (as did my teammates.)
+I played right field; you know, the position least likely to which anything would ever be hit?
+I still remember the time I faced the only lefty in our entire league up at bat.
+A sharp crack sounded, then a ball flew my way, screamed toward me really, and here’s how I responded.
+I covered with my head with my glove, turned my back, and crouched in horror.
+I might have even squeaked a little bit.
+The collective disappointment from the dugout was audible.
 Yep, I was that kid.

 I’m pretty sure my parents were worried about me.

-Writing makes me feel content in a way I can only describe as the “fit” of finally doing what I know I was meant to do.
-It’s a passion for imagery and words and context.
-It’s falling in love, only with myself, and I get butterflies in my stomach every time I make a writing date with me.
+Writing and learning to edit makes me feel content in a way I can only describe as the “fit” of finally doing what I know I was meant to do.
+It’s a coming home, it’s falling in love, only with myself, and I get butterflies in my stomach every time I make a date with me.

-I’m a published poet (Fredericksburg Literary and Art Review) and author (A Journey of Words by Scout Media).
+I’m a published poet (Fredericksburg Literary Review) and author (“Loose Ends” in A Journey of Words and “The Rub” in A Haunting of Words, both anthologies by Scout Media).
 I currently live along the Rappahannock River in Fredericksburg, Virginia, but, born and raised in Southern California, my heart will always belong to the West Coast of the United States.
 Most of my written works are set in one of these two locations.

-I still suck at sports, much to my travel soccer playing kids’ chagrin, but I have made an effort …once… maybe twice.
+These days you’ll find me working on four separate novels, writing poetry, and producing short stories.
+I enjoy a life full of learning, family, friends, and sunshine.
+I still suck at sports, much to my travel soccer playing kids’ chagrin, but I have made an effort to play with them…once…or twice.